raymond1/simple-parser-generator/documentation/DEVELOPER_DOCUMENTATION.md

 This file contains information about the internal organization of this piece of software.

 To develop, do the following:
-1. Install php, with the command line executable.
+1. Install php so that it is accessible from the command line.
 2. Install composer.
-3. composer install
+3. Run `composer install`.

 This will install the document-compiling-cms composer package from github (https://github.com/raymond1/document-compiling-cms).

-This tool is able to cobble pieces of files together.
+4. The document compiling cms is able to cobble pieces of files together.

-To use this tool, do the following:
+To use this tool, run the following command:

-php vendor/raymond1/document-compiling-cms/generate_website.php src/script.txt
+`php vendor/raymond1/document-compiling-cms/generate_website.php src/script.txt`

 This will trigger the "compilation" process.

-4)Set script permissions
+5. Set script permissions
 Permissions:
 In root, chmod u+x dev_script.sh.
 In src/server, chmod u+x restart.sh.

-5)Run:
+6. Run:
 ```
 npm run dev
 ```